We assembled this as a quick introduction for those interacting and working with our neurodivergent, social model family.

 - Advice to Teachers and Parents of Neurodivergent Kids

 - I have difficulty responding to greetings and compliments.
 I am not rude; it’s just hard.
 Please afford me space and understanding, and recognize that sociality has many ways of expression.

 - Auditory processing and time perception differences mean I often need extra processing time during social and learning interactions.
 Be patient, and don’t get frustrated or insulted if I can’t respond.

 - Sensory overwhelm is a marquee feature of my life.
-Autistic perception can be a high fidelity flood.
+Autistic perception can be a high fidelity flood in an intense world.
 “Autistic perception is the direct perception of the forming of experience.
 This has effects: activities which require parsing (crossing the street, finding the path in the forest) can be much more difficult.
 But there is no question that autistic perception experiences richness in a way the more neurotypically inclined perception rarely does.”

 - Please proceed with what you are doing when I take a sensory break.
 I will observe from the edges and rejoin you when I am able.

 - Autistic communities have a saying along the lines of, “I can either look like I’m paying attention, or I can actually pay attention.”
 Not making eye contact does not mean I’m not paying attention.
 “It may look like I am playing with something in my hands while my gaze is someplace far away, but I’m here with you – working to process things in my own way.”
 Please, never force eye contact.
 It is counter-productive, at best, and can cause physical pain.